Toasting Bread

 Another really simple and fun item to keep in mind is a Bread and Butter Board.

 You can run the whole loaf of bread under water or slice it, it’ll depend on how firm the bread is and what result you want.
-Really dry firm bread can be sliced then wet.
+Really dry, firm bread can be sliced, then wet.

 Less water is needed for softer bread,

-it really is great how crisp the bread gets!
+It really is great how crisp the bread gets!

-Allowing the air to flow around the bread will ensure it all gets crisp, if the bread is cut into slices having a pizza screen or pan with a lot of holes really works well.
+Allowing the air to flow around the bread will ensure it all gets crisp.
+If the bread is cut into slices, having a pizza screen or pan with a lot of holes really works well.

 Give some of these great appetizers using toasted bread a try with this way method for crunchy toasted bread.
 It makes these appetizers even better!